jamesonthies/MPG-Prediction-Model/README.md

 ##Electrical Engineering 300 Project

-This project uses Bayesian Multivariate Linear regression to predict miles per gallon from a data set of 392 cars.
+This project uses Bayesian Multivariate Linear Regression to predict miles per gallon from a data set of 392 cars.
-It uses a weight to adjust the coefficents on which the predictions are made.
-Those are input as arguemts when running the predictMPG.py file and printEquation.py.
+It uses a weight to adjust the coefficients on which the predictions are made.
+Those are input as arguments when running the predictMPG.py file and printEquation.py.
 So, if you wanted to run those files with an optimal weight of 41 it would look like...

     >python predictMPG.py 41
     >python printEquation.py 41